← Back to blog

 • location and trust zone

-This also improves procurement and replacement planning.
+This improves procurement and replacement planning.

 Communication with stakeholders